Philosophers in the Schools

 Philosophy sessions create a community of philosophical inquiry — an intellectually safe environment, in which students develop confidence in expressing their own perspectives, listen to one another, and challenge and build on one another’s thinking.
 We are not teaching philosophy to young people — we are doing philosophy with them.
 These young philosophers come to appreciate that there are many ways to understand the world and that their own voices are uniquely valuable.

-In 2013 the Philosopher-in-Residence project was launched in the Seattle School District at John Muir Elementary School with a grant from the Squire Family Foundation.
+In 2013 the Philosopher-in-Residence Program was launched in the Seattle School District at John Muir Elementary School with a grant from the Squire Family Foundation.
 The program expanded in 2018 to Thurgood Marshall Elementary School with help from additional donor support.
 These are culturally diverse K-5 schools in Seattle’s south end; many of these students are among those least likely to have access to academic enrichment programs.

-The philosopher-in-residence project helped to develop strong and sustainable philosophy programs in these schools by creating ongoing relationships with faculty members and staff, many of whom have engaged in professional development opportunities, and have attended summer workshops at UW.
+The Philosopher-in-Residence Program helps to develop strong and sustainable philosophy programs in these schools by creating ongoing relationships with faculty members and staff, many of whom have engaged in professional development opportunities and attended PLATO workshops.
 Parents are also involved.
+Schools offer philosophy in multiple classrooms across many grade levels, enabling students to benefit from philosophy discussions throughout their elementary school careers and fostering a philosophical culture throughout the schools.

 What Students Say